Natooz/MidiTok/README.md

 ### Compound Word

-Introduced with the [Compound Word Transformer](https://arxiv.org/abs/2101.02402) this representation is similar to the REMI encoding.
+Introduced with the [Compound Word Transformer](https://arxiv.org/abs/2101.02402) this representation is similar to REMI.
 The key difference is that tokens of different types of a same "event" are combined and processed at the same time by the model.
 _Pitch_, _Velocity_ and _Durations_ tokens of a same note will be combined for instance.
 The greatest benefit of this encoding strategy is the **reduced sequence lengths** that it creates, which means less time and memory consumption as transformers (with softmax attention) have a quadratic complexity.

 You can combine them in your model the way you want.
 CP Word authors concatenated each embeddings and projected the sequence with a projection matrix, resulting in a _d_-dimensional vector (_d_ being the model size).